-According to the ECHA Guidance R.7a, Section R.7.7.6.3, the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) is a suitable test to follow up the positive in vitro result for chromosomal aberration and gene mutation.
-However, only the MN test detects both structural and numerical chromosomal aberrations, and therefore provides direct evidence of in vivo chromosomal mutagenicity.
+According to the ECHA Guidance R.7a, Section R.7.7.6.3, the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) is a genotoxicity indicator test that is suitable to follow up the positive in vitro results for both chromosomal aberration and gene mutation.
+Moreover, the in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) is a mutagenicity test that provides evidence on in vivo chromosomal mutagenicity, as this study detects both structural and numerical chromosomal aberrations.